 In many accident cases, the insurance company may try to get you to settle your case quickly and for less than you are legally entitled to.
 Our office offers a FREE CONSULTATION to discuss your case and provide legal assistance.
 Some of the most common questions that we hear at these meetings are:

-Should I File an Insurance Claim on Bumper Damage?
+Should I File an Insurance Claim for Bumper Damage?

 No two car accidents are alike.
 Some minor accidents result in no damage, in which case you don’t necessarily have to file a claim.
 Others may be unclear, leaving you puzzling over questions like, “Should I file an insurance claim on bumper damage?
 Do I need to let my insurance provider know about a dent?
 What if I’m just a little dizzy?”